Clustering of Local Extrema in Planck CMB maps: Abstract

 \section{Abstract}

-The clustering of local extrema including peaks and troughs will be exploited to assess Gaussianity, asymmetry and the footprint of cosmic strings network on the CMB random field observed by {\it Planck} satellite.
-The number density of local extrema reveals some non-resolved shot noise in {\it Planck} maps.
-The \texttt{SEVEM} data has maximum number density of peaks, $n_{pk}$, and troughs, $n_{tr}$, compared to other observed maps.
-The cumulative of $n_{pk}$ and $n_{tr}$ above and below a threshold, $\vartheta$, for all {\it Planck} maps except for the 100GHz band are compatible with the Gaussian random field.
-The unweighted Two-Point Correlation Function (TPCF), $\Psi(\theta;\vartheta)$, of the local extrema illustrates significant non-Gaussianity for angular separation $\theta\le 15'$ for all available thresholds.
-Our results show that to put the feasible constraint on the amplitude of the mass function based on the value of $\Psi$ around the {\it Doppler peak} ($\theta\approx 70'-75'$), we should consider $\vartheta\gtrsim+1.0$.
-The scale independent bias factors for peak above a threshold for large separation angle and high threshold level are in agreement with that of expected for a pure Gaussian CMB.
-Unweighted TPCF of local extrema demonstrates a level of rejecting Gaussian hypothesis in \texttt{SMICA}.
-Genus topology also confirms the Gaussian hypothesis for different component separation maps.
-Tessellating CMB map with disk of size $6^{\circ}$ based on $n_{pk}$ and $\Psi_{pk-pk}$ demonstrate statistical symmetry in {\it Planck} maps.
-Combining all maps and applying the $\Psi_{pk-pk}$ puts the upper bound on the cosmic string's tension: $G\mu^{(up)} \lesssim 5.00\times 10^{-7}$.
+The clustering of local extrema will be exploited to examine Gaussianity, asymmetry, and the footprint of the cosmic-string network on the CMB observed by {\it Planck}.
+The number density of local extrema ($n_{\rm pk}$ for peak and $n_{\rm tr}$ for trough) and sharp clipping ($n_{\rm pix}$) statistics support the Gaussianity hypothesis for all component separations.
+However, the pixel at the threshold reveals a more consistent treatment with respect to end-to-end simulations.
+A very tiny deviation from associated simulations in the context of trough density, in the threshold range $\theta\in [-2-0]$ for \texttt{NILC} and \texttt{CR} component separations, are detected.
+The unweighted two-point correlation function, of the local extrema illustrates good consistency between different component separations and corresponding Gaussian simulations for almost all available thresholds.
+However, for high thresholds, a small deficit in the clustering of peaks is observed with respect to the {\it Planck} fiducial $\Lambda$CDM model.
+To put a significant constraint on the amplitude of the mass function based on the value of $\Psi$ around the Doppler peak ($\theta\approx 70-75$ arcmin), we should consider $\vartheta\lesssim 0.0$.
+The scale-independent bias factors for the peak above a threshold for large separation angle and high threshold level are in agreement with the value expected for a pure Gaussian CMB.
+Applying the $n_{\rm pk}$, $n_{\rm tr}$, $\Psi_{\rm pk-pk}$ and $\Psi_{\rm tr-tr}$ measures on the tessellated CMB map with patches of $7.5^2$ deg$^2$ size prove statistical isotropy in the {\it Planck} maps.
+The peak clustering analysis puts the upper bound on the cosmic-string tension, $G\mu^{(\rm up)} \lesssim 5.59\times 10^{-7}$, in \texttt{SMICA}.